County Waterford Ireland · Co. Waterford · Ballinroad Save · Share

 Baile an Rodaigh

-The Irish name is Baile an Rodaigh — Rod's homestead, a personal name from somewhere deep in the medieval record.
-It survives on Logainm and the parish letterhead.
+The Irish name is Baile an Rodaigh - Rod's homestead, a personal name out of the medieval record.
+It survives on the road sign and the parish letterhead.
 Almost nobody in the village uses it day to day.
-The road sign does both.
+The sign does both, the way most signs in Waterford now do.

 St Laurence's